omlins/ParallelStencil.jl/README.md

 The corresponding file can be found [here](/examples/diffusion3D_multigpucpu_hidecomm.jl).

 ## Seamless interoperability with communication packages and hiding communication
-The previous multi-XPU example shows that ParallelStencil is seamlessly interoperable with [ImplicitGlobalGrid.jl].
+The previous multi-xPU example shows that ParallelStencil is seamlessly interoperable with [ImplicitGlobalGrid.jl].
 The same is a priori true for any communication package that allows to explicitly decide when the required communication occurs; an example is [MPI.jl] (besides, [MPI.jl] is also seamlessly interoperable with [ImplicitGlobalGrid.jl] and can extend its functionality).

 Moreover, ParallelStencil enables hiding communication behind computation with as simple call to `@hide_communication`.
 In the following example, the communication performed by `update_halo!` (from the package [ImplicitGlobalGrid.jl]) is hidden behind the computations done with by `@parallel diffusion3D_step!`:
 ```julia